JayasriRajendran/JayasriRajendran/README.md

+I love programming, reading, writing and speaking.

+As a engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.

+That's why I like to make things that make a difference.

 - 👋 Hi, I’m @JayasriRajendran
 - 👀 I’m interested in Backend
 - 🌱 I’m currently learning DSA
+-  How to reach me: jayasri.rajendran003@gmail.com

 <!---
 JayasriRajendran/JayasriRajendran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.